yc2220001/yc2220001.github.io/_pages/about.md

 ---
 permalink: /
-title: "Can Yi personal websites"
+title: "Can Yi Academin Webpage"
 author_profile: true
 redirect_from:
   - /about/